 Intune – Win32 App – Error 0x87D300C9

-Error code 0x87D300C9 occurs when Intune detects that a process is still running after it has stopped monitoring the installation.
-This typically happens when the installer or script becomes stuck during execution.
+The Intune error 0x87D300C9 occurs when Microsoft Intune detects that a process is still running after it has stopped monitoring the installation.
+This typically happens when the installer or deployment script becomes stuck during execution, preventing Intune from completing the Win32 app installation.

-For PowerShell scripts, the issue often arises when an unexpected message box appears, causing the script to hang indefinitely until manually closed
+PowerShell scripts: The issue often arises when an unexpected message box or prompt appears, causing the script to hang indefinitely until manually closed.

-For applications, common causes include a corrupt installer, incorrect command‑line arguments, or missing silent install switches.
+Applications: Common causes include a corrupt installer, incorrect command‑line arguments, or missing silent install switches that prevent the installer from running unattended.

 Step-by-Step Guide to Investigate Intune 0x87D300C9 Error